sagemath/trac_to_gh/Issue 4368.md

 # Issue 4368: Create a function which gets an attributed from an object and calls it with specified arguments and keywords

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4368

 Original creator: mhansen